Anglesvar/Digital-Portfolio/READMEdocs/custom-deployment.md

    ```

 3. Open in editor and edit [src/editable-stuff/configurations.json](./src/editable-stuff/configurations.json) file.
-4. Add your resume as <resume.pdf> in place of [src/editable-stuff/resume.pdf](./src/editable-stuff/)
+4. Get a link for your resume by uploading it to any cloud storage of your choice.
+(AWS S3bucket, GDrive, etc.) [src/editable-stuff/resume.pdf](./src/editable-stuff/)
 5. Edit [title](./public/index.html#L34) and meta [description](./public/index.html#L13) in [public/index.html](./public/index.html).
 6. Change URL in [package.json](./package.json) file: